zeek/zeek-docs/scripts/base/frameworks/broker/store.zeek.rst

 :zeek:id:`Broker::keys`: :zeek:type:`function`                  Returns a set with all of a store's keys.
 :zeek:id:`Broker::pop`: :zeek:type:`function`                   Removes the last element of an existing vector.
 :zeek:id:`Broker::push`: :zeek:type:`function`                  Appends an element to an existing vector.
-:zeek:id:`Broker::put`: :zeek:type:`function`                   Insert a key-value pair in to the store.
+:zeek:id:`Broker::put`: :zeek:type:`function`                   Insert a key-value pair into the store.
-:zeek:id:`Broker::put_unique`: :zeek:type:`function`            Insert a key-value pair in to the store, but only if the key does not
+:zeek:id:`Broker::put_unique`: :zeek:type:`function`            Insert a key-value pair into the store, but only if the key does not
                                                                 already exist.
 :zeek:id:`Broker::record_assign`: :zeek:type:`function`         Replace a field in a record at a particular position.
 :zeek:id:`Broker::record_create`: :zeek:type:`function`         Create communication data of type "record".